 Shrinking down a display to work on an iPhone does NOT ensure you are giving the user what they need.
-By altering the front-end UX elements, you’re more intelligently considering the mobile use cases over what your users need on desktop.
+By altering the front-end elements, you’re more intelligently considering the mobile use cases over what your users need on desktop.

 Moovweb’s technology is built on the basis of HTTP and HTML, the foundation of the web.
 This gives it the unique ability to adapt to future devices, whatever they may be (Google Glass, TV, Kiosks, and beyond).

 In short, Moovweb enables your business — and codebase — for the future.
 The end result is a mobile-optimized site that is built to scale and built to last with an ability to adapt to and optimize for new technology.